"A restless, inquiring mind"

 His next CD featured the complete Chopin Studies for the left hand by Leopold Godowsky, a tour-de-force of musicianship and virtuosity.
 The recording was described as "a major achievement" and "breathtaking" by BBC Radio 3.
 It featured prominently in The Daily Telegraph [CD of the Week], German MDR Figaro [Top 5 CD], Classique News [Top 5 CD], and Czech Radio [5 stars].
 The album was broadcast widely across 6 continents.
 Videos of Ivan performing Godowsky on YouTube attracted over 500,000 views.
 Shortly afterwards, Ivan made his acting début in two French short films: Luc Plissonneau's Les Mains and Benoît Maire's Le Berger.

 From left hand repertoire, Ivan shifted his focus to US composer Morton Feldman, which led to a trilogy of publications.
-The first was a CD entitled The Transcendentalist .
+The first was the CD The Transcendentalist .
 The programme suggested a connection between Scriabin miniatures and late Feldman, with detours in early John Cage and a Feldmanesque new work by Scott Wollschleger.
 It was the Critic's Choice of BR Klassik [DE], Swiss Radio Espace 2 [CH], Listen Magazine [US], and Classique News [FR].
 It was also a CD of the month of Sinfini Music [UK] and TGV Magazine [FR], won a Supersonic Award from Pizzicato Magazine, and garnered 5-star reviews from Harmonie Magazine [CZ] and Aachener Zeitung [DE].
 In November 2014 the album was nominated by the International Classical Music Awards for "Album of the Year".
 Forbes mentioned it in their 2014 list of Top 10 New Classical Releases.

 Information about ordering Ivan's CDs here